J. Don Read Early Career Award

 • No more than five reprints, preferably from peer-reviewed empirical journals, selected to best represent the nominee's contributions.
 A one-page cover sheet that contextualizes the reprints with respect to the award criteria should be included.

-Materials must be submitted by email to the Executive Director of SARMAC, Dr. Kim Wade (email@example.com) [deadline to be confirmed].
-No late nominations will be accepted.
+Materials must be submitted by email to the Executive Director of SARMAC, Dr. Kim Wade (firstname.lastname@example.org) by 30 November, 2018.
+Late nominations will not be accepted.

-*The 10 year rule is based on the year the nominee was awarded a PhD to the year the Early Career Award will be given (i.e., 2019 for the next conference).
-Thus nominees must have received their PhD in 2009 or later to be eligible for the next call.
+*The 10 year rule is based on the year the nominee was awarded a PhD to the year the Early Career Award will be given (i.e., 2019 for the Cape Cod conference).
+Thus nominees must have received their PhD in 2009 or later to be eligible for this call.

 The recipient will be invited to speak at the Society’s biennial conference in Cape Cod, and will receive funds to support their travel to the conference.
 The recipient will also be invited to submit an article to JARMAC describing their research efforts, though the submission must follow the standard review process and be accepted by the Editor.